oleg-agapov/oleg-agapov/README.md

-# Hey there 👋, I'm Oleg!
+# Hey there 👋, I'm Oleg 🇺🇦!

 ---

-I'm from Ukraine 🇺🇦!

-I'm an **Analytics and Data Engineer** with 12+ years of experience in Data & Analytics.
+I'm experienced **Analytics Engineer** who is passionate about data & analytics.

 For personal and enterprise dbt coaching reach me on [LinkedIn](https://www.linkedin.com/in/oleg-agapov/).